 Subsequently Gabai and Mosher showed [Mo3] that any Reebless finite depth foliation in a closed, atoroidal 3-manifold admits a pseudo-Anosov flow Φ which is almost transverse to it.
 Roughly a flow is pseudo-Anosov if it has transverse hyperbolic dynamics - even though it may have finitely many singularities.
 It has stable and unstable two dimensional foliations which in general are singular.
 The term almost transverse means that one may need to blow up one singular orbit (or more) into a finite collection of joined annuli to make the flow transverse to the foliation.
 See detailed definitions and comments in section 2.
 Under the atoroidal condition Thurston [Th1, Th3] proved that M is in fact hyperbolic.
+See more about pseudo-Anosov flows transverse to foliations below.

-These pseudo-Anosov flows almost transverse to finite depth foliations in hyperbolic 3-manifolds are quasigeodesic [Fe-Mo].
+We proved, jointly with Mosher, that these pseudo-Anosov flows almost transverse to finite depth foliations in hyperbolic 3-manifolds are quasigeodesic [Fe-Mo].
 This means that flow lines are uniformly efficient in measuring distance in relative homotopy classes, or equivalently, uniformly efficient in measuring distance in the universal cover.
 This was first proved by Mosher [Mo1, Mo2] for a class of flows transverse to some examples of depth one foliations obtained by handle constructions.
-A foliation (perhaps singular) is quasiisometric if its leaves are uniformly efficient in measuring distance in the universal cover.
+Another concept is that of quasi-isometric behavior: a foliation (perhaps singular) is quasi-isometric if its leaves are uniformly efficient in measuring distance in the universal cover.
 There are no non singular 2 dimensional quasi-isometric foliations in closed 3-manifolds with negatively curved fundamental group [Fe2].
 As for singular foliations the situation is quite different and there are examples.
-The stable/unstable singular foliations of the quasigeodesic flows above may be quasiisometric [Fe8] and may not [Mo3, Fe8].
+The stable/unstable singular foliations of the quasigeodesic flows above may be quasi-isometric [Fe8] and may not [Mo3, Fe8].
 If both the stable and unstable foliations are quasi-isometric and the flow is actually transverse (as oppposed to being almost transverse) to the finite depth foliation then we proved [Fe8] that \mathcal{F} has the continuous extension property.
-We also showed that some depth one foliations satisfy both of these requirements.
+This result only applies to finite depth foliations - the proof depends on induction in the depth (see theorem D below for a more general result).
+To apply these results we needed to check the quasi-isometry and transversality conditions.
+This was very tricky and we could only do that for some depth one foliations.
+More to the point, it is known that these conditions do not always hold for finite depth foliations.